 I rate you based on where you are at the current time compared to other ICOs at the same stage - which is usually pre-ICO or about to ICO.
 I use publicly available information for team and product.
 If you have stuff you haven't shown, or know stuff about your developers I don't know (I hope so) I can't rate that.
 For vision that's more personal and based a lot on my knowledge of the space and what I think the future holds for tech and blockchain/decentralized technology specifically.
 However, I don't mark down projects just because they are not personally interesting to me.

 3 stars: is what a lot of ICOs I rate get (even if it irritates their founders, advisors, and marketing people).
 It means you have an average vision, team, or product execution.
 You're performing about as well as any of the dozens of other ICOs I've evaluated at the current stage you're at.
-Don't feel bad about that - sure you could do better you're in good company and well about the 2-star and 1-star teams!
+Don't feel bad about that - sure you could do better but you're in good company and well above the 2-star and 1-star teams!

-5 stars: mean I think you are hitting out of the park on vision, team, or product delivery - or maybe even all three.
+5 stars: I think you are hitting out of the park on vision, team, or product delivery - or maybe even all three.

 2 stars: isn't necessarily awful especially for just one category, just below average, room for improvement in that area

 1 star: means I think you're falling a long way behind the pack

 I think successful ICOs will probably score at least 4-stars in all categories, and probably one or more 5-star ratings.
 But you never know - sometimes developers are too busy to write compelling whitepapers or product demos, and sometimes relative unknowns deliver amazing stuff.
 I mean just who was that Vitalik kid who thought he could build a Bitcoin rival and change the face of crypto and blockchains forever?
 I remember hearing him speak in SF well before the launch and people were very skeptical.